sysfce2/AviSynth_masktools/README.md

   Note when use_Expr=true: this parameter is incompatible with Avisynth+ parameter.
 - Parameter "scale_inputs" can now have "floatUV"
 - Fix: mt_motion mask contained out-of range pixels for 10-14 bit inputs
+- Fix: mt_edge convolution mode incorrect result on 10-32 bits when normalizer weight is not power of 2 e.g. mode = "1 2 1 0 0 0 -1 -2 -1 15.0" (normalizer: 10th parameter or maximum of (sum_positive/sum_negative))
+  Note: when processing chroma (u=3,v=3) on 32 bit float clip will result 0..1.0 ranged masks in chroma planes as well.
+- Source:
+  - add LLVM-clangCl to VC project configuration (built-in clang support in VS2019)
+  - fix LLVM build for VS2019
+  - silence many warnings
+  - project configurations: use current SDK version 10.0.18362.0

 **v2.2.19 (20190710 - not released)
 - Fix: mt_infix to recognize scaleb and scalef